 7. Imprints from early experiences can be enhanced or transformed at any time.

-It has become necessary for those of us in the SPPP field to state that conception, pregnancy and birthing especially, are natural processes because in our western culture, and particularly in the U.S.A., birth has become a medical procedure that happens in hospital.
+It has become necessary for those of us in the SPPP field to state that conception, pregnancy and birthing especially are natural processes because in our western culture, and particularly in the U.S.A., birth has become a medical procedure that happens in hospital.
 Hospitals are for sick people and not conducive to a natural, empowering birth for the mother or baby.
-It is possible to have a good, natural, and empowering birth in a hospital but you have to really work on top of giving birth, and have very excellent support with you.
-If you want a natural birth, stay at home with a midwife, or go to a birth center.
+It is possible to have a good, natural and empowering birth in a hospital but you have to really work hard to do so and have very excellent support to run interference with medical professionals.
+If you really want a natural birth stay at home with a midwife, or go to a birth center.

-You may have seen the bumper sticker “Peace on Earth Begins At Birth” – I say that peace on earth begins at pre-conception – in the preparation for the new Soul coming in.
-You can enjoy that maternal urge to prepare a nice, comfy, fluffy room for your new baby, but your energy would be far better spent preparing a healthy womb and family environment for him/her before you even conceive.
+You may have seen the bumper sticker “Peace on Earth Begins At Birth” – peace on earth actually begins during preconception – in the preparation for the new soul coming in.
+You can enjoy the maternal nesting urge to prepare a nice, comfy, fluffy room for your new baby, but your energy may be better spent preparing a healthy womb and family environment before you even conceive.

 You have the power to really influence your child’s development for the better by creating an optimal womb environment.
-The way that our developing nervous system, and our brain get wired in-utero have a huge effect on our quality of life.
+The way that our developing nervous system, and our brain, get wired in-utero have a huge effect on our quality of life.
 We live in a very stressful doing-doing-doing culture and the reality of life is that it’s not always possible to have an idyllic and gentle pregnancy.
 However, there are many ways that you can deal with this if you are able to accept that your baby is conscious in the womb.
-They are affected by everything happening inside of you as the mother and by those in your immediate, intimate orbit.
-Our unborn babies are are also having their own experience.
-This was also true of you, the reader, when you were in the womb.
-The exciting thing about this is that it opens up huge possibilities for helping your baby when you realize that you can have a loving relationship with him/her from the real beginning of life – conception.
-Then, in the same way that we would do with a child who is born, we can support them, tell them what is going on, and use other resources to mitigate the effects of stress or prenatal trauma.
+They are affected by everything happening inside of mom and by those in her inner circle such as partners, born siblings, etc. Our unborn babies are are also having their own experience.
+This is true for all of us when we were in the womb.
+It’s exciting to know that we can influence our child’s quality of life by having a loving relationship with him/her from the real beginning of life – preconception.
+In the same way that we support a child who is born, we can support our soul baby by telling them what’s going on, and giving them consistent authentic love, presence and support.
+Early parenting mitigates the effects of stress and prenatal trauma.

-Jane learned in the womb that it was not a safe place because she was not wanted – this translated after birth into being a ‘good baby’ as a defense that was covering up deep fears for her life, and safety.
-She was unable to show her true self in relationships all the way through into adulthood because doing so was coupled with her prenatal survival response.
+Jane learned in the womb that it was not a safe place because she was not wanted – this translated after birth into being a ‘good baby’.
+Being good was a defense that was covering up deep fears for her life, and safety.
+She was unable to show her true self in relationships all the way through into adulthood because doing so was coupled with her prenatal survival response of hiding her true self.
 Being stuck in prenatal stress or trauma patterns can be very destructive and can make it very hard to thrive in life.
-It is not possible to thrive when we are in survival mode.
-The good news is that it is possible to both heal and prevent these trauma’s, and to create an optimal environment, and experience, for our babies.
+It’s not possible to thrive when we are in survival mode.
+It’s possible to both heal and prevent these trauma’s and to create an optimal environment, and experience, for our babies.

 Once we accept that babies are conscious, sentient beings we must also realize that we were once a Little One who had our own experience of coming here.
 Widespread acceptance of prenatal consciousness would change so much that is out of balance in our Western cultures.
-Conscious conception, educating children about early consciousness, prenatal bonding, and birthing practices would all have to change radically.
+Conscious conception, educating children about early consciousness, prenatal bonding, and gentle conscious natural birthing practices would all be welcome.
 Gentle practices that consider the babies’ consciousness, vulnerability and sensitivity can only be good for everyone.